 - (a) Permission to carry a personally owned PCD may be revoked if it is used contrary to provisions of this policy. - (b) The Department accepts no responsibility for loss of or damage to a personally owned PCD. - (c) The PCD and any associated services shall be purchased, used and maintained solely at the member's expense. - (d) The device should not be used for work-related purposes except in exigent circumstances (e.g., unavailability of radio communications).
 Members will have a reduced expectation of privacy when using a personally owned PCD in the workplace and have no expectation of privacy with regard to any department business-related communication. - 1.
-Members may use personally owned PCDs on-duty for routine administrative work as authorized by the Chief of Police. - (e) The device shall not be utilized to record or disclose any business-related information, including photographs, video or the recording or transmittal of any information or material obtained or made accessible as a result of employment with the Department, without the express authorization of the Chief of Police or the authorized designee. - (f) Use of a personally owned PCD while at work or for work-related business constitutes consent for the Department to access the PCD to inspect and copy data to meet the needs of the Department, which may include litigation, public records retention and release obligations and internal investigations.
-If the PCD is carried on-duty, members will provide the Department with the telephone number of the device.

-(g) All work-related documents, emails, photographs, recordings or other public records created or received on a member's personally owned PCD should be transferred to the Gardena Police Department and deleted from the member's PCD as soon as reasonably practicable but no later than the end of the member's shift.
+Members may use personally owned PCDs on-duty for routine administrative work as authorized by the Chief of Police. - (e) The device should not be utilized to record or disclose any business-related information, including photographs, video or the recording or transmittal of any information or material obtained or made accessible as a result of employment with the Department, without the express authorization of the Chief of Police or the authorized designee. - (f) Under exigent circumstances, if a PCD is used, all work-related documents, emails, photographs, recordings or other public records created or received on a member's personally owned PCD should be transferred to the Gardena Police Department and deleted from the member's PCD as soon as reasonably practicable but no later than the end of the member's shift.